intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/AnalyticsZoo-on-Databricks.md

 Prepending /databricks/python/lib/python3.6/site-packages/zoo/share/conf/spark-analytics-zoo.conf to sys.path
 ```

 If you would like to run a completed Analytics Zoo notebook, you can import an Analytics Zoo notebook from a URL directly.
+Click **workspace > Import**.

 ![Pic6](../Image/PlatformGuide/importnotebook.PNG)